Providing precision control at the atomic scale

 For the numerous materials and demanding features involved, our thin film deposition products provide the precision, performance, and flexibility needed for a wide range of challenging device applications.

-Etch processes help create chip features by selectively removing both dielectric (insulating) and metal (conducting) materials that have been added during deposition.
-These processes involve fabricating increasingly small, complex, and tall and narrow features using many types of materials.
-The primary technology, reactive ion etch (RIE), bombards the wafer surface with ions (charged particles) to remove material.
-For the tiniest features, atomic layer etching (ALE) removes a few atomic layers of material at a time.
-While conductor etch processes precisely shape critical electrical components like transistors, dielectric etch forms the insulating structures that protect conducting parts.
-Etch processes also create the tall, column-like features used, for example, in TSVs that link chips together and in micro-electromechanical systems (MEMS).
+Etch processes help create chip features by selectively removing films and materials that have been deposited on the wafer.
+These processes involve fabricating increasingly small and complex features with complicated combinations of materials that need to be removed.
+The primary technology, reactive ion etch (RIE), activates the wafer surface with ions (charged particles) to remove material.
+Advanced etch techniques, such as atomic layer etching (ALE) are capable of removing a few atomic layers of material at a time.
+While conductor etch processes precisely shape electrically active components like transistors, dielectric etch forms the insulating structures that protect conducting parts.
+Etch processes also create the tall, high-aspect ratio features, such as through-silicon vias (TSVs), that allow packaging of chips together and for micro-electromechanical systems (MEMS).

-Our plasma etch systems deliver the high-performance, high-productivity capabilities needed to form exacting structures – whether tall and narrow, short and wide, or measured in only a few nanometers.
+Our plasma etch systems deliver the high-performance, high-productivity capabilities needed to form exacting structures – whether tall and narrow, short and wide, or measured in only a few angstroms.

 Strip & clean